ssec/polar2grid/doc/source/getting_started.rst

     native resolution of the instrument channel (500m for RGB composites).
     This can be customized with command line arguments.

-.. ifconfig:: is_geo2grid
+.. _getting_started_rgb:

 Creating Red Green Blue (RGB) Composite Imagery
 -----------------------------------------------

+.. ifconfig:: not is_geo2grid

+    TODO

 .. ifconfig:: is_geo2grid

-    The list of supported products includes true and natural color 24 bit RGB imagery.
-    The software uses the number of specified CPU threads to create high quality reprojections in the lowest latency possible by using the DASK utility (Dave to write something here).
+        The list of supported products includes true and natural color 24-bit RGB imagery.
+The software uses the number of specified CPU threads to create high quality reprojections in the lowest latency possible thanks to the dask python library.
+Dask splits data arrays in to multiple "chunks" and processes them in parallel.
 The creation of these RGBs includes the following steps, which are performed by default with each execution:

         * Check for required spectral bands used in RGB creation among input files.
-    * Sharpen composite bands to the highest spatial resolution (500m).
+        * Upsample and sharpen composite bands to the highest spatial resolution (500m).
         * Creation of pseudo "green" band for the ABI instruments.
         * Reflectance adjustment (dividing by cosine of the solar zenith angle).
         * Removal of atmospheric Rayleigh scattering (atmospheric correction).
+        * Nonlinear scaling before writing data to disk

         Geo2Grid also supports the creation of other RGBs (this varies depending on the instrument), however these files are not produced by default.
-The recipes for creating these RGBs come from <???????EUMETSAT Recipes?>.
+The recipes for creating these RGBs come from historical EUMETSAT recipes that have been adjusted to work with the data being used in |project|.

 Common Script Options
 ---------------------